Home

 Transitional - A more casual style that falls between traditional and contemporary.

-Kilims - Flat weave rugs in geometric designs and strong colors made in the Near East.
+Kilims - Flat weave area rugs in geometric designs and strong colors made in the Near East.

 Navajo Rugs - Flat weave rugs in geometric patterns woven by Navajo Indians in the American Southwest.